scalebit/OpenTap/README.md

 ## **Test Environment**

-Before you using/testing this repo, we strongly recommend you to setup a local bitcoin test envirnment (regtest).
-Building a test env is tedious work, we have managed to organize and testify all the necessary steps to build it, which is much quicker to test anything compared to Bitcoin testnet.
+Before you using/testing this repo, we strongly recommend you to set up a local Bitcoin test environment (regtest).
+Building a test environment is tedious work, we have managed to organize and testify all the necessary steps to build it, which is much quicker to test anything compared to Bitcoin testnet.
 Our env include:

 - [x]  Bitcoin Regtest
 - [x]  Bitcoin Explorer